Justin Turner Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 6.9 K/9, the fifth-worst in the league.
+- The 6.3 strikeouts per nine innings put together by the Tigers pitching staff ranks last in the league.

-- The Tigers have the 29th-ranked team ERA across all league pitching staffs (6.23).
+- The Tigers have a 6.20 team ERA that ranks 27th across all MLB pitching staffs.

-- The Tigers rank 22nd in baseball in home runs surrendered (nine total, 1.5 per game).
+- The Tigers rank 22nd in baseball in home runs surrendered (11 total, 1.6 per game).

-- The Tigers will send Turnbull (0-1) to make his second start of the season.
+- The Tigers will send Wentz (0-1) to the mound for his second start of the season.

-- His last appearance was on Saturday against the Tampa Bay Rays, when the righty went 2 1/3 innings, surrendering seven earned runs while giving up eight hits.
+- In his most recent appearance on Sunday, the left-hander threw 5 1/3 innings against the Tampa Bay Rays, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.